Are the Right Precautions Being Taken When it Comes to Self-Driving Cars?

 Human Error Is a Major Risk

 Human error is responsible for around 90% of all motor vehicle accidents in Las Vegas and across the country.
-While it seems that the widespread use of autonomous vehicles could sharply reduce the danger of an Uber accident Las Vegas, it is essential to remember that autonomous vehicles rely on computer programs created by humans.
+While it seems that the widespread use of autonomous vehicles could sharply reduce the danger of an Uber accident in Las Vegas, it is essential to remember that autonomous vehicles rely on computer programs created by humans.
 We all know that computers and smartphones we use every day are crucial but prone to error.
 The prototypes of these vehicles are not flawless.
 While self-driving cars may cut down on accidents, the software involved is also likely to carry flaws of its own.
 Existing prototypes being tested by Google, Tesla, and other firms have had difficulties detecting large obstacles, including semi-trucks and buses.
+Understanding these six facts about car accidents can help put this into perspective.

 The Changing Face of Liability